Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 Generator - Point Cancellation Requests and Dedicated Fields
 ------------------------------------------------------------

-Given "observed values" at a given set of points called "x"s, the CWP generator seeks to fit a Gaussian process model to these points using a function parameterized with "Thetas".
-The goal is to find the Theta that most closely matches observed values.
+Given "observed values" at a given set of points called "x"s, the simple regression generator seeks to fit a regression model to these points using a function parameterized with "Thetas".
+The purpose is to find a set of Thetas that closely matches observed values, given the uncertainty in observations.
+Specifically, the purpose is to sample from the posterior distribution of Thetas.

 After an initial batch of randomly sampled values, the model generates new Thetas.
 Each Theta is evaluated via the ``sim_f`` at each of the points, until